rampantdev/100-days-of-code/log.md

 #Python
 Worked  with PIL for the first time.
 Very cool library, did some resizing and pasting, and learned how to batch watermark images.

+### Day 19: May 13, 2017 - nmap
+#Python
+Started a project to automate the tracking and scanning of devices connected to my network.
+Began by determining what my network address is and having the nmap module scan that range.
+Begin the first steps of parsing that data as well.

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)